JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 Though we cannot see God, we can know him.
 And by daily living the will of the Father in heaven, we can reveal him to our fellow men.

 The human Jesus saw God as being holy, just, and great, true beautiful and good.
-All these attributes of divinity he focused in his mind as the "will of the Father in Heaven."
+All these attributes of divinity he focused in his mind as the “will of the Father in Heaven.”

 The imitation of God is the key to perfection; the doing of his will is the secret of survival and of perfection in survival.